Jane Dee Hull: 1998 gubernatorial campaign

-Hull was elected governor in her own right in 1998.
+Hull was elected Governor in 1998 over former Mayor of Phoenix Paul Johnson, in a landslide election.
 This election was particularly significant because it was the first time in the history of the United States that all five of the top elected executive offices in one state were held by women: Hull; Betsey Bayless, secretary of state; Janet Napolitano, attorney general; Carol Springer, treasurer; and Lisa Graham Keegan, Superintendent of Public Instruction.

 Second term (1999–2003)

 While she was governor, Hull's relations with home state U.S. Senator John McCain were strained.
 During the 2000 Presidential primary season she endorsed his opponent, Texas Governor George W. Bush, in the Arizona primary.

 Hull is known for having signed into law the bill that resulted in the "alt-fuels" scandal of 2000.
 The resulting law promised car buyers up to 60 percent off new vehicles if they were converted to run on alternative fuels like propane or natural gas, yet it did not properly cap the number of buyers eligible for the program nor did it require buyers to use the new fuels.
 Instead of the $10 million the program was supposed to cost, it ended up costing Arizona $200 million before lawmakers changed the rules.

 Hull presided over the execution of Walter LaGrand, over the first ever recommendation of a stay from the Arizona clemency board.